John Caesar: Garden Island

 Convicts were persistently malnourished due to insufficient food provisions.
 Garden Island was intended to provide fresh vegetables for the colony but attempts to grow food were mostly unsuccessful.
 The weekly allowance for convicts in 1790 was 1 kg of pork, 1.2 kg of flour and 1 kg of rice.
 Caesar, being six feet tall and muscular, was constantly hungry and took to stealing food.
 On 29 April 1789 he was tried for theft and sentenced to a second term of transportation, this time for life.
 Caesar took to the bush a fortnight later, reportedly with rations, an iron pot, and a musket (plus ammunition) stolen from marine Abraham Hand.
 At this time, British administrator David Collins, the colony's Judge-Advocate, called Caesar "an incorrigibly stubborn black".

 Caesar stole a brickmaking gang's rations on 26 May and was pursued to no avail.
 On the night of 6 June he tried to steal food from the house of Zachariah Clark, the colony's assistant commissary for stores, and was caught by convict William Saltmarsh.
-Caesar was described by Collins after his first recapture as:...so indifferent about meeting death, that he declared while in confinement, that if he should be hanged, he would create a laugh before he was turned off, by playing off some trick upon the executioner.
+Caesar was described by Collins after his first recapture as:... so indifferent about meeting death, that he declared while in confinement, that if he should be hanged, he would create a laugh before he was turned off, by playing off some trick upon the executioner.
 Holding up such a mere animal as an example was not expected to have the proper or intended effect.

 Caesar was sent back to Garden Island to work in chains.
 In addition to his rations, he was to be supplied with vegetables from the garden.
 He showed good behaviour and was eventually allowed to work with his chains removed.
 On 22 December 1789, Caesar escaped in a stolen canoe with a week's provisions.
 A few nights later, he stole an iron pot, a musket, and some ammunition.
 Caesar sustained himself by stealing food from local Aboriginal people and robbing colonists' gardens.
 However he struggled to survive when he lost his musket.
 Caesar was speared by local Aboriginal people on 30 January 1790.
 It is possible he was a known thief amongst the Aboriginal community.
 Caesar returned to camp the following day and surrendered to the authorities.
 (Note: According to Santilla Chingaipe, Caesar was captured at Rose Hill.)
-He attempted to clear his name by explaining that he had been wounded whilst trying to retake cattle that the Aboriginals had stolen from the colonists.
-The authorities were certain that Caesar had fabricated the story to avoid a lashing.
+He attempted to clear his name by explaining he was wounded whilst trying to retake cattle the Aboriginals had stolen from the colonists.
+The authorities were certain Caesar had fabricated the story to avoid a lashing.
 He was sent to hospital for his injuries.